zhenging/hist207b/notes/06_foreign_policy/outline.md

 Expansionists promoted the Liberty Argument.

 #### D. The Racial Supremacy and Religious Arguments
 Please follow-up on these important points about the roles of race and religion in expansion abroad.
-You’ll need to prepare this material for the midterm exam.
+You'll need to prepare this material for the midterm exam.

 + Study what Tindall has to say about Social Darwinism.
 It's ES #3.
 + Study Tindall's section on imperialism. (p745-747)